seraaaaaaaa/travel_notebook_app/README.md

 # Travel Notebook App

 This is an app built with Flutter designed to help users manage their travel plans efficiently.
-It allows users to manage destinations,track expenses, create to-do lists, and convert currencies within the app seamlessly.
+It allows users to manage destinations, track expenses, create to-do lists, and convert currencies within the app seamlessly.
 The app works offline, ensuring that users can access their information anytime, anywhere.

 ## Features